EU Batteries Regulation Proposal

 New EPR Legislation in South Africa

 South Africa will begin enforcement of a comprehensive Extended Producer Responsibility law for electronic waste, packaging, and batteries on May 1, 2021, although existing producers will be granted six additional months to move into compliance.
 After this point, EPR schemes will be regulated and subject to approval by the Environmental Department.
-Critically, the law stipulates that only certain domestic entities will be obligated as producers.
+Critically, the law stipulates that both foreign and domestic entities will be obligated as producers.

 Additional facets of the law include:

 - Participation in a Product Responsibility Organization (PRO) or individual compliance, a change from the previous voluntary system.

 - Scope of EEE categorized under three classes of products: large, medium, and small equipment.

 - Registration with the national authority for most consumer products in the above categories